linfanf/linfanf.github.io/_pages/research.md

 Nonparametric Estimation of Markov Chain Expectations. _In Preparation_.
 With Peter Glynn and Markus Pelger.

+Sub-sampled Estimation of Markov Chain Expectations. _In Preparation_.
+With Peter Glynn.

 The Typical Behavior of Bandit Algorithms. _In Preparation_.
 With Peter Glynn.

 Central Limit Theorems for Estimated Functions at Estimated Points.
 [Operations Research, 2020, Vol. 68 No. 5](https://pubsonline.informs.org/doi/10.1287/opre.2019.1922).
 With Peter Glynn, Michael Fu, Jian-Qiang Hu and Yijie Peng.